 Creating a Healthy Balance for Your Teen

-- Get Involved: Show your teen what healthy time with technology looks like by getting involved in their tech experiences.
+Get Involved: Show your teen what healthy time with technology looks like by getting involved in their tech experiences.
 If they’re all about Minecraft, let them teach you how to use the game.
-You will be able to vet the content their accessing as well as bonding through a shared experience.
+You will be able to vet the content they are accessing as well as bonding through a shared experience.

 Red Mountain Colorado Can Help